marxin/texi2rst-generated/sphinx/gccint/testsuites/idioms-used-in-testsuite-code.rst

 appropriate code to avoid causing failures on unsupported systems;
 unfortunately, the mechanisms for this differ by directory.

-FIXME: discuss non-C testsuites here.
+.. todo:: discuss non-C testsuites here